mercadopago/devsite-docs/guides/online-payments/web-tokenize-checkout/personalization.en.md

 ## Ways to open the Web Tokenize Checkout

 You can customize how to open the checkout through the use of functions and attributes that can be added to your integration's configuration:

 ### Without payment button

-Use the `open` function to <b>open the checkout without displaying a payment button</b>.
+Use the `open` function to **open the checkout without displaying a payment button**.
 This allows you to connect it to any element of your website from which you prefer to trigger the Web Tokenize Checkout opening.

 [[[
 ```html